Mario-SO/mario5o.xyz/content/about.md

 Also trying to build a good Knowledge Managment System (Trying out a bunch of different approaches and apps)

 ### 3. Programming
 Also a very broad and scarse way of describing an area of interest.
-To be clear, I just installed Majaro linux on my main machine, so yes you could say I'm into Linux.
+To be clear, I just installed Manjaro linux on my main machine (Arch linux for pussys), so yes you could say I'm into Linux.

 And last but not least, Reverse Engeneering + Binary Explotaition.
-I'm enjoying a lot the website crackmes.one and reversing C binaries with radare2 (A terminal based RSE tool, very difficult to master i must say)
+I'm enjoying a lot the website crackmes.one and reversing C binaries with radare2 (A terminal based RSE tool, very difficult to master I must say)